aucloud/terraform-vcd-vm-deploy/README.md

     ssh-authorized-keys:
       - # SSH key here; or variable to pass in the key from a terraform variable.
 ```

+### Code configuration changes

+- `backend.hcl`
+  - Must be updated with references to an object storage bucket and server corresponding to the `AWS_ACCESS_KEY_ID` and secret provided.
+- `demo.auto.tfvars`
+   - Most if not all variables will need to be updated
+All other files are derived from these variables; and the environmental variables set in the github actions pipeline.

 ## Reference links